Vikit-ai/sdk/docs/autoapi/recorded_prompt_builder/index.rst

       Set the text prompt

-      Args:
-          text: The text prompt
+      :param text: The text prompt